Counteracting Propaganda and Disinformation: Lessons from Ukraine

 For this conversation, an expert panel will build on findings from Internews Ukraine's recently published book, Words and Wars: Ukraine Facing Russian Propaganda.
 Participants will discuss how Ukraine is tackling propaganda and disinformation, lessons that can be learned from Ukraine's experience, and how the EU, Ukraine, media professionals, and other partners can work together to help populations in different parts of the world differentiate fact from fiction.

-Iskra Kirova is a senior policy analyst at the Open Society European Policy Institute.
+Iskra Kirova is a senior policy analyst for the Open Society Europe and Eurasia Program.

 Rikard Jozwiak is a Brussels correspondent for Radio Free Europe / Radio Liberty.

 Andriy Kulakov is program director at Internews Ukraine.

 Giles Portman is head of the East Stratcom Task Force at the European External Action Service.

 Volodymyr Yermolenko is director for European projects at Internews Ukraine.